nono/cozy-desktop-experiments/RFC/README.md

     interacts with cozy-stack, with the file system, or with inotify/FsEvents/RDCW.
   * global tests: we test the behavior of the client against complex scenarios.
-    Fuzzing, property based testing, or just some hand-written scenarios, it doesn't matter as long as we are testing a lot of configurations.
+    Fuzzing, property based testing, or just some hand written scenarios, it doesn't matter as long as we are testing a lot of configurations.
 The goal is to have some tools for finding new bugs before the users.
 But when some inputs make the cozy-desktop bugs, it's nice to have a way to keep this